julipeter12/julipeter12/README.md

 <!--
 **julipeter12/julipeter12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+<p> I am currently pusing a Bachelor of Science in Electrical Engineering.
+I am expected to graduate in Spring 2026. </p>
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...